Triangular orthobicupola: Dual polyhedron

-The dual polyhedron of a triangular orthobicupola is a twelve-faced rhombic dodecahedron of six rhombi and six trapezoidal shapes, a trapezo-rhombic dodecahedron; alternative names are rhombo-trapezoidal dodecahedron and trapezoidal dodecahedron.
-The trapezo-rhombic dodecahedron is a plesiohedron, a special kind of space-filling polyhedron that can be defined as the Voronoi cell of a symmetric Delone set, generated by hexagonal close-packing.
-Alongside its copy, the polyhedron forms a honeycomb.
+The dual polyhedron of a triangular orthobicupola is the trapezo-rhombic dodecahedron or trapezoidal dodecahedron, a twelve-faced solid whose faces are six rhombi and six trapezoids.
+It is obtained by cutting a rhombic dodecahedron in half through the hexagonal cross-section and rotating the halves 60° with respect to each other.
+It is a plesiohedron, a special kind of polyhedron that can tile a space with its copy, defined as the Voronoi cell of a symmetric Delone set, generated by the hexagonal close-packing.